 The words career and job are very different.
 To be specific, a job is what you show up to for work; a career spans your lifetime and includes your education, training, professional memberships, and is something you love doing.

 Students must successfully pass the NPOST exam before completing the Policy Academy Application.
-Please contact Michelle Welker at 435-750-3191 for application details.
-Applications are due November 1st.
+Please contact Leandra McFarlane at (435) 750-3216 for application details.
+Applications are due November 15th.

 No. However, you do have an option to set up a payment plan.
 Please contact a Student Services Representative.